MadBomber/aia/README.md

 the LLM.
 Stuff that is just here ofr documentation.
 ```

 That is just about everything including the kitchen sink that a pre-compositional parameterized prompt file can have.
 It can be an executable with a she-bang line and a special system prompt name `run` as shown in the example.
 It has line comments that use the `#` symbol.
 It had end of file block comments that appear after the "__END__" line.
 It has directive command that begin with the double slash `//` - an homage to IBM JCL.
 It has shell variables in both forms.
 It has shell commands.
 It has parameters that default to a regex that uses square brackets and all uppercase characeters to define the parameter name whose value is to be given in a Q&A session before the prompt is sent to the LLM for processing.

-It als has the ability to define a workflow of prompt IDs with either the //next or //pipeline directives.
+AIA has the ability to define a workflow of prompt IDs with either the //next or //pipeline directives.

-You could say that instead of the prompt being part of a program, a program can be part of the prompt.
-The prompt is the code!
+You could say that instead of the prompt being part of a program, a program can be part of the prompt. **The prompt is the code!**

 By using ERB you can make parts of the context/instructions conditional.
 You can also use ERB to make parts of the context/instructions dynamic for example to pull information from a database or an API.

+## Embedded Parameters as Placeholders

+In the example prompt text file above I used the default regex to define parameters as all upper case characters ply space underscore and the vertical pipe enclosed within square brackets.
+Since the time that I original wrote AIA I've seen more developers use double curly braces to define parameters.
+AIA allows you to specify your own regex as a string.
+If you want the curly brackets use the `--regex` option on the command line like this:

+`--regex '(?-mix:({{[a-zA-Z _|]+}}))'`

 ## Usage